-Task OwnerTo aid in deciding who is available to work on a certain Task, the Team Room andAssignmentStory Editor now display all users availability when you attempt to assign a user to a Task that is in a Sprint.
+To aid in deciding who is available to work on a certain Task, the TEAM ROOM and Story Editor now display all users availability when you attempt to assign a user to a Task that is in a Sprint.

 This indicates if a team member is over- or under-allocated for the Sprint.